-When he entered with a mug of tea in his hands and a casual smile; one wouldn’t guess that those small inquisitive eyes are great observers; but Rohit Sharma is certainly ‘more than meets the eye’.
+When he entered with a mug of tea in his hands with a smile; one wouldn’t guess that those small curious eyes are great observers, but Rohit Sharma is ‘more than meets the eye’.

-It was meant to be an interactive session; but after his brief introduction, the listeners in the hall were quite sure that they will be taking back more than only the queries put forward.
+It was an interactive session.
+But after his brief introduction, the listeners were quite sure that they will be taking back more than only the queries put forward.

-So, when our speaker started with, “I’ve never really had a job!” there were curious expressions on almost every face.
-A person with nineteen patents to his name, accepting unpretentiously that he is fine with not having any work experience.
-This is the kind of courage that Rohit possesses which led him to many engineering accomplishments and later mentor early stage start-ups via True Ventures.
+So, when our speaker started with, “I’ve never had a job!” there were curious expressions on almost every face.
+A person with nineteen patents to his name, accepting that he is fine with not having any work experience.
+This is the kind of courage that Rohit holds which led him to many engineering accomplishments and later mentor early-stage start-ups via True Ventures.